TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/Upgrade/ConvertGlobalExtensions/Index.rst

 versions of TYPO3, this location should no longer be used.
 Instead, use local extensions below :file:`typo3conf/ext/`.

-To convert a global extension to a local one, do the following:
+To convert a global extension to a local one, make a backup of it, then do the following:

 * Go to the Extension Manager.
-* Uninstall the global extension.
+* Deactivate the global extension.
-* Delete the files of the extension from :file:`typo3/ext/`, including the directory of that extension itself.
+* Delete the directory of that extension and its subfolders and files from the folder :file:`typo3/ext/`.
-* Reinstall the extension from TER, which will put it into :file:`typo3conf/ext/`.
+* Install the extension into the folder :file:`typo3conf/ext/` and activate it.

 .. note::